LemmaSoftware/akvo/README.md

 Akvo is a surface NMR processing workstation

 ## Team
-Akvo is developed by several people
+Akvo is developed by several teams including the University of Utah.